ECTS - Nutrition in Pediatric Diseases

 Course Learning Outcomes The students who succeeded in this course;

-• Defines the acute and chronic disorders in infancy and childhood
+• Defines acute and chronic diseases seen in infancy and childhood

-• Discusses the current dietary treatments of these disorders with practical hours
+• Discusses current dietary treatments used in the management of these diseases in a practical manner

-• Evaluates clinical cases in the hospital in terms of their diseases and nutritional status
+• Analyses related cases by evaluating the diseases and their nutritional status

 Course Content Case follow up rules in clinic, acute gastroenteritis, malnutrition, lactose intolerances, other carbohydrate malabsorptions, coeliac diseases-other protein malabsorptions, food allergies, childhood obesity, metabolic syndrome, eating disorders, type 1 diabetes mellitus, kidney diseases and nutrition therapy.